rafalp/Misago/dev-docs/plugins/hooks/get-categories-query-values-hook.md

     ...
 ```

-A standard Misago function used to retrieve a set of arguments for the `values` call on the categories queryset.
+Misago function used to retrieve a set of arguments for the `values` call on the categories queryset.

 ### Return value